Emiko Queen

 Emiko Queen is a superheroine appearing in American comic books published by DC Comics.
 The character was created by writer Jeff Lemire and artist Andrea Sorrentino and debuted in Green Arrow, Vol. 5 #18 (March 2013).
 She is the younger paternal half-sister and sidekick of Green Arrow.
 Emiko has been associated with the mantle of Green Arrow, but is more commonly known as the second Red Arrow.

-Inspired by Thea Queen played by Willa Holland, an original character to The CW live-action Arrowverse series Arrow, Emiko Queen was later introduced in the series in season seven following the former character's departure.
-Portrayed by Sea Shimooka, it is the first screen adaptation of the character.
+Emiko Queen appears in Arrow, portrayed by Sea Shimooka.

 Publication history

 Emiko debuted in The New 52's Green Arrow, Vol. 5 #18 (March 2013), written by Jeff Lemire and designed by artist Andrea Sorrentino.
 The character was created as a parallel to Thea Queen, an original character to the Arrowverse and the younger maternal half-sister of Oliver Queen from The CW series Arrow.

 While Emiko originally addresses herself as the new Green Arrow before joining her brother's crusade, it is not until later during DC Rebirth that, after her apparent betrayal, Emiko would return and take on her own codename as Red Arrow, one previously held by Roy Harper during his membership in the Justice League in the Pre-Flashpoint era.